apollographql/apollo-server/docs/source/index.md

 These docs will help you go from getting started with Apollo to becoming an expert in no time!

-<h2 id="get-started">Getting Started</h2>
+## Overview

+This documentation aims to provide a complete guide of how to build a GraphQL server by providing easy-to-understand overviews, in-depth guides and comprehensive best-practices.

+The documentation is organized with basic concepts and design decisions first and more advanced topics later on.

+* Intro as documentation for how to write a GraphQL server
+  * what a gql server is
+  * covers GraphQL concepts in server context, will not explain concepts in depth or the theory behind them/
+    * why is GraphQL more effective on the server
+* Each section will have prereqs to get the most out of it
+* After finishing you will know
+  * what requests a gql server will receive
+    * Queries
+    * Mutations
+    * advanced subscriptions
+  * how a gql server defines an api and creates reponses to those requests
+  * best practices for designing server
+    * auth
+    * schema design, etc

+## Getting Started

-The docs for Apollo Server are mainly written using the [Express integration](./XXX-link-me), but most of the examples work no matter what server library you use.
+The docs for Apollo Server are mainly written using the [Express integration](), but most of the examples work no matter what server library you use.
 The docs are broken into six distinct sections to make it easy to find your way around:

 1.  **Essentials**, which oultines everything you know in order to get started quickly
 2.  **Schema Development**, which goes over just what a GraphQL schema is, and how to write one